Scotland icon 'Tattie' ready for seventh Games

 When asked to pick his favourite memories over his previous six Commonwealth Games, Alex 'Tattie' Marshall goes exactly for the one you might expect.

-It's not the moment he surpassed Alan Wells as Scotland's most-decorated Games athlete, nor is it claiming any other of his five gold medals for that matter.
+It's not the moment he surpassed Allan Wells as Scotland's most-decorated Games athlete, nor is it claiming any other of his five gold medals for that matter.

 Instead it's the now iconic celebration at the end of the tense pairs semi-final win against England in Glasgow eight years ago.